mwaggett/epicodus_java_shoe_stores/README.md

-# Application Name
+# Shoe Stores

-##### _{Brief description of application}, {Date of current version}_
+##### _Java Advanced Database Code Review for Epicodus, 4 September 2015_

 #### By **Molly Waggett**

 ## Description

-{This is a detailed description of your application.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have.
-Do you want other developers to use this code in their apps?
-Talk about things like that here in simple terms.}
+This app allows a user to add shoe stores and brands to a database.
+The homepage displays lists of stores and brands along with links to add new stores and brands.
+Clicking on a store takes the user to a list of the brands that store carries.
+From this page, the user may add brands to the store, edit the store's name, or delete the store.
+Clicking on a brand takes the user to a list of the stores that carry that brand.
+From this page, the user may add stores to the brand.

 ## Setup

 * Set up the database in PostgreSQL by running the following commands in your terminal:
 ```
   psql
-  CREATE DATABASE database_name;
+  CREATE DATABASE shoe_stores;
-  \c database_name;
+  \c shoe_stores;
+  CREATE TABLE stores (id serial PRIMARY KEY, name varchar);
-  CREATE TABLE table_name (id serial PRIMARY KEY, attribute varchar);
+  CREATE TABLE brands (id serial PRIMARY KEY, name varchar);
+  CREATE TABLE stores_brands (id serial PRIMARY KEY, store_id int, brand_id int);
 ```
 * If you wish to run tests, create a test database:
 ```
-  CREATE DATABASE database_name_test WITH TEMPLATE database_name;
+  CREATE DATABASE shoe_stores_test WITH TEMPLATE shoe_stores;
 ```
 * Clone this repository.
 * Using the command line, navigate to the top level of the cloned directory.